 The Secret to Giving Effective Feedback

-We recently came across an excellent 4 minute video by cognitive psychologist LeeAnn Renninger about the essential elements to giving effective feedback, based on how the brain works.
+We recently came across an excellent 4 minute video (TED talk) by cognitive psychologist LeeAnn Renninger about a scientifically proven method for giving effective feedback.

-People often experience feedback as either indirect and soft (leaving people confused) or too direct (triggering a defensive response).
-To optimise the effectiveness of feedback, both positive and negative, great feedback givers work through a four-part process – they:
+She says that people often experience feedback as either indirect and soft (leaving people confused) or too direct (triggering a defensive response).
+To optimise the effectiveness of feedback, both positive and negative, her research says that great feedback givers work through a four-part process – they:

 - Ask a ‘micro-question‘ with a yes/no answer that gives some control to the responder e.g. Do you have a moment to talk about how that last meeting went?
 I have some observations about how the team is working – can I share them with you?
 In the likelihood that you will get a ‘yes’ response, you are getting permission to proceed.